mercuryanalytics/petasos/DEPLOYMENT.md

         RDS_PORT: RDS PORT
 * Open `config/environments/production`
     * add `config.hosts << YOUR_HOSTNAME`
-Note: You'll need to manually create the database if it does not exist, since capistrano will not do this

 * Go to mercury-analytics-api project root and open `config/deploy/production.rb`
     * Set your IP and SSH key location for connecting to ec2 instance
 * Open `config/deploy.rb` and make changes if you have other settings than the default ones
+Notes:
-Note: don't forget to add your SSH key for deploy user in github!
+  * don't forget to add your SSH key for deploy user in github!

-Run `cap production deploy` and it should deploy the app based on your settings Ssh into your machine to create a super user using the following rake task `RAILS_ENV=production bundle exec rails users:create_admin_user\['your-email','MyPassword123'\]`
+  * You'll need to manually create the database if it does not exist, since capistrano will not do this Run `cap production deploy` and it should deploy the app based on your settings Ssh into your machine to create a super user using the following rake task `RAILS_ENV=production bundle exec rails users:create_admin_user\['your-email','MyPassword123'\]`